dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

    the actions it performs.
 Use **Edit > Undo** (or the toolbar/keyboard equivalents) to return to the original contents of the buffer.

-The editor’s **Application** menu is the same as for the debugger or the project window, except that it contains extra breakpoint commands.
+The editor's **Application** menu is the same as for the debugger or the project window, except that it contains extra breakpoint commands.
 These breakpoint commands are also part of the shortcut menu.
 See :ref:`breakpoint-options` for details.

 If you have Microsoft Visual SourceSafe installed, the editor displays a **SourceSafe** menu.
-This menu is Open Dylan’s interface to source control.
+This menu is Open Dylan's interface to source control.
 For more information, see `Source control with Visual SourceSafe`_.

 Shortcut menus